DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "I'm thinking too.
 It is just..."

 Then he recalled.
-This appearance of the Heavenly Lord transformed into [something] like a stone status.
+This appearance of the Heavenly Lord transformed into [something] like a stone statue.
 It was almost like...

 'Stone doesn't speak.
 If it does, then it is no longer stone.
 What are you?